The importance of brand consistency

 Through consistent brand delivery, you will create associations, hopefully positive ones.
 Let’s take a look at how these associations work.

 Brand reputation is just as important as in many other aspects of life.
 Think about it.
 Let’s say you are interested in buying a new TV.
 After looking at the specs, what is the next thing you look at?
 First, I check the reviews to see the product’s ratings.
 If many customers complain about the brand, I will probably look for a different brand.

 What about when buying a car?
 You are probably interested in how safe and reliable it is.
 You make associations.
 When you think of Toyota, you think of reliability.
 Mercedes might make you think of luxury, business-related.
 You associate Tesla with technology, self-driving, and so on.

 If a brand is known for producing unsafe and defective vehicles, you can bet that it will lose customers.
-Even if the company solved its issues, and no accidents happened in the past, people will still associate that brand with accidents.
-Therefore, they will still have doubts about buying a car from that brand.
+Even if the company solved its issues and no accidents happened in the past, people will still associate that brand with accidents.
+Therefore, they will still doubt buying a car from that brand.

 Stay away from controversy

 It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently.Warren Buffett